Tshort76/reference/aws/aws_concepts.md

 ![image info](./images/Service_categories.png)
 *AWS service categories*

+## Regions and availability zones
+Regions are geographical areas that contain groups of availability zones, usually $2 \leq x \lt 6$.
+An availability zone is a single data-center.
+All availability zones in a region are geographically distinct but connected with low latency, high bandwidth network infrastructure.
+A region name is typically of the form *ap-us-ohio-2*, which has the availability zone (2) embedded in the region name.

+Many AWS services are regional services but some, including IAM, are global.

 ## Compute Services
 EC2 - Ephemeral Storage (e.g. logs and generated files)
 EBS - Persistant Storage (e.g. logs and generated files)